 Section 37 is a way for municipalities and developers to help fund community projects

-Increasingly, in Canadian cities with strong development activity, there is a way for developers to contribute to arts projects through what is called in Toronto ‘Section 37’.
+Increasingly, in Canadian cities with strong development activity, there is a way for developers to contribute to arts projects through what is called in Ontario ‘Section 37’.
 This refers to Section 37 of the Planning Act, a ‘density-for-benefit’ agreement introduced by the province in 1983.

 In exchange for being allowed to build higher or with greater density than typically permitted, developers agree to include community benefit amenities in their projects, which can include parks, affordable housing, heritage preservation, or arts facilities (among others).
 In Toronto, ward councillors can negotiate cash and in-kind benefits from developers seeking adjustments to zoning regulations.

-The approval process – how it works
+The approval process: how it works

 Section 37 agreements are negotiated on a case-by-case basis.
 Here is the process: